DATA-TRAC/consumer-complaint-response/README.md

 ## Recommendations/Next Steps

-* Nice-To-Haves: Second iteration looking at discrimination based on zip code/state and company response, applying model to in_progress complaints and see what it predicts based on the language after company response
+* Nice-To-Haves: Second iteration looking at discrimination based on zip code/state and company response, applying model to in_progress complaints and see what it predicts based on the language after company response, 16 SVB complaints -- *can possibly add as an end project application/impact to identify fraudulent activity or discrimination based on customer complaints